-- MPLAB[®] Code Configurator MPLAB[®] Code Configurator (MCC) is a free software plug-in that provides a graphical interface to configure peripherals and functions specific to your application. - Microchip Sample Store Microchip sample store where you can order samples of devices. - Data Visualizer Data Visualizer is a program used for processing and visualizing data.
-The Data Visualizer can receive data from various sources such as the EDBG Data Gateway Interface found on Curiosity Nano and Xplained Pro boards and COM Ports. - PIC16F18446 Curiosity Nano website Kit information, latest user guide and design documentation. - PIC16F18446 Curiosity Nano on microchipDIRECT Purchase this kit on microchipDIRECT.
+- MPLAB® X IDE MPLAB® X IDE is a software program that runs on a PC (Windows®, Mac OS®, Linux®) to develop applications for Microchip microcontrollers and digital signal controllers.
+It is called an Integrated Development Environment (IDE) because it provides a single integrated "environment" to develop code for embedded microcontrollers. - MPLAB® Code Configurator MPLAB® Code Configurator (MCC) is a free software plug-in that provides a graphical interface to configure peripherals and functions specific to your application. - Microchip Sample Store Microchip sample store where you can order samples of devices. - Data Visualizer Data Visualizer is a program used for processing and visualizing data.
+The Data Visualizer can receive data from various sources such as the EDBG Data Gateway Interface found on Curiosity Nano and Xplained Pro boards and COM Ports. - PIC18F47Q10 Curiosity Nano website Kit information, latest user guide and design documentation. - PIC18F47Q10 Curiosity Nano on Microchip Direct Purchase this kit on Microchip Direct.